Master angler Tim Rajeff of Vancouver, Washington, lands a monster rainbow in Strobel Lake, Argentina—image Tim Rajeff.

 We do not include companies that build one or two glass rods or offer only significantly narrowed choices.

-NOTE 2: You can also search the major rod builders and find that one niche rod you’re looking for.
+NOTE 2: You can also search the major rod builders for the niche rod you’re looking for.
 Your local fly shop is the best source for test drives.

-Here are those fly rod companies we found that are both committed to Glass and offer outstanding “off the shelf” options.
+Here are the fly rod companies we found that are committed to Glass and offer outstanding “off-the-shelf” options.

 Dave Redington